Think about the last time you were walking in an old-growth forest.

 Okay, so now you understand why fungi are important, so why would you ever try to establish a food forest without your fungal friends?
 Right, let’s look at some practical steps to introducing and working with them on your land…

 How to use native fungi as your ally in your food forest – the forest fungi protocol

-The quickest and easiest way to succeed in introducing the fungi into your soil is to use native fungi from your local ecosystem.
-Think about it, they are already there in your neighborhood and it would anyway be only a matter of time when they would arrive on your land – so why not give them a head start?
+The quickest and easiest way to succeed in introducing fungi into your soil is to use native fungi from your local ecosystem.
+Think about it, they are already there in your neighborhood, and it would anyway be only a matter of time before they would arrive on your land – so why not give them a head start?

 But more importantly, as Peter McCoy would say, local strains of fungi show local resilience, and they are well adapted to your climate and to the habitat that’s teeming with competitors (remember the engineering the microbiome thing from the introduction?).
 By introducing them we are working with the natural tendencies of the land.

 Okay, so, with that in mind, here are the steps you need to take to successfully transplant and grow native fungi on your land:

 Step 1.
 Do the site prep work, earthworks, and cover-cropping to start creating favorable fungal conditions (shade, moisture, food).

 Step 2.
 Investigate your local forest and find sources of decomposing and mycorrhizal fungi you can use to inoculate your food forest soil.